gatsbyjs/gatsby/docs/docs/schema-customization.md

 }
 ```

-You simply provide a `@link` directive on a field and Gatbsy will internally
+You simply provide a `@link` directive on a field and Gatsby will internally
 add a resolver that is quite similar to the one we wrote manually above.
 If no
 argument is provided, Gatsby will use the `id` field as the foreign-key,
 otherwise the foreign-key has to be provided with the `by` argument.
 The